hgrif/airflow-tutorial/README.md

 }
 ```

-These settings tell Airflow that this job is owned by `'me'`, that the job is valid since June 1st of 2017, it should not send emails and it is allowed to retry the job once if it fails with a delay of 5 minutes.
+These settings tell Airflow that this workflow is owned by `'me'`, that the workflow is valid since June 1st of 2017, it should not send emails and it is allowed to retry the workflow once if it fails with a delay of 5 minutes.
 Other common default arguments are email settings on failure and the end time.